-Steve Scalise’s Shooter ID’d: James T. Hodgkinson Carried Out Attack On House Majority Whip
+Steve Scalise’s Shooter ID’d As James T. Hodgkinson: Gunman Reportedly Dead After Attack

 A gunman opened fire on June 14 near a baseball field in Virginia, injuring six people – including House Majority Whip Steve Scalise – in a vicious attack.
-Now, the authorities have identified the shooter as James T. Hodgkinson.
+Now, the authorities have identified the alleged shooter as James T. Hodgkinson.
+The assailant has also reportedly died.

 James T. Hodgkinson, 66, has been named as the perpetrator behind the unthinkable attack at the Eugene Simpson Baseball Field in the Dell Ray neighborhood of Alexandria, Virginia.
 The June 14 attack left a reported five people, including House Majority Whip Steve Scalise, 51, injured.
 Thankfully, despite the shocking nature of this shooting, there were no immediate fatalities reported.
 The shooter was quickly apprehended by authorities and taken to a nearby hospital, according to CNN.
 The officials had a tentative ID on the alleged assailant, but waited until they could confirm it before releasing the name to the public.
+Update: James has died from his injuries, President Donald Trump, 70, said during a press conference about the assault.

 Steve was hit in the hip while he was on the field as he played an early-morning game of baseball.
 He was practicing with the GOP congressional team before he took a bullet to the side.
 He, along with his aides and fellow Congressperson Rep. Mo Brooks, 63, were hoping to enjoy some of “America’s favorite pastime” when a gunman reportedly fired 50-plus shots with a rifle from behind the dugout.
 Capitol Police, part of the security detail protecting these members of Congress, returned fire and were able to stop this attack from becoming a bloodbath.